ENUSAUالعربية

 1. Regulation is going to be a major challenge for everyone – it was controversially suggested that governments tend to struggle to regulate new technologies and will need to ensure they take an industry-specific approach with Generative AI.
 The key will be in regulating outcomes rather than approaches, which would stifle innovation.

-5. Humans have to keep being creative for AI to evolve – thus far you can’t effectively train LLMs on outputs generated by LLMs.
+5. Humans must keep being creative for AI to evolve – thus far you can’t effectively train LLMs on outputs generated by LLMs.
 This means humans need to keep creating fantastic, imaginative content in order for these models to remain fresh.
 Somewhat poetically, generative AI is most dependent on some of the jobs (e.g. journalism) it is mostly likely to disrupt.

 Key considerations for business leaders as we step into the ‘AI-powered’ future